DanielOgorchock/OmniThing/doc/params.md

   * type: OutputBool
   * required: True
   * description: What the device sets to true/false (i.e. digital output pin)
+* input
+  * type: InputBool
+  * required: False
+  * description: If this OPTIONAL input parameter is created, the switch device will not "trust" the value it wrote to its output.
+Instead, it will report the value it reads from this input bool to SmartThings. (i.e. a switch that can be manually turned off/on)
 * invert
   * type: bool
   * required: True